Multi-unit Double Auctions: Equilibrium Analysis and Bidding Strategy using DDPG in Smart-grids: Introduction

-To address the issue of learning equilibrium strategy, we use techniques from \emph{reinforcement learning} and, more specifically, we develop a deep deterministic policy gradient-based bidding strategy.
+Motivated by the recent success stories of employing neural networks (NN) to solve game theoretical problems \cite{manisha1,manisha2,manisha3,parks}, we use techniques from \emph{reinforcement learning} and, more specifically, we develop a deep deterministic policy gradient-based bidding strategy to address the issue of learning equilibrium strategy.
 The strategy thus developed is then tested on a smart-grid wholesale market ecosystem called PowerTAC, which is an efficient implementation of the real-world smart-grid~\cite{KETTER2013262}.
 PowerTAC replicates the crucial elements of smart-grids; more importantly, it has PDA for energy trading in the wholesale energy market.
 Past works that were used in the PowerTAC framework include MDP-based bidding strategies used in TacTex~\cite{tactex2013} and VidyutVanika (called MDPLCPBS)~\cite{susobhan20}, an MCTS based formulation in SPOT~\cite{ijcai2018-23} among others.
 These prior strategies discretize the action space, which is typically continuous in nature.
 In addition, except SPOT, most other works treat the bidding process as a single unit auction.
-Whereas, in this work, we consider the setting of a two-unit auction (dividing the required quantity into two equal parts) as we believe it helps in bringing down the clearing price of an auction With this background, we design a Deep-Deterministic-Policy-Gradient (DDPG) based bidding strategy -- \ddpg\ for double auctions.
+Whereas, in this work, we consider the setting of a two-unit auction (dividing the required quantity into two equal parts) as we believe it helps in bringing down the clearing price of an auction.
+With this background, we design a Deep-Deterministic-Policy-Gradient (DDPG) based bidding strategy -- \ddpg\ for double auctions.
 We chose DDPG, as it has proved to be very successful in a variety of \emph{planning} tasks~\cite{lillicrap2016}. \ddpg\ learns to bid optimally with the help of feedback from the auction environment.

 To test the efficacy of \ddpg\ to learn equilibrium strategies, first, we conduct validation experiments to confirm if it learns the known equilibria.
 We observe that it can approximate the NE under the controlled experimental setting for all the known cases.
 We designed a simulator comprising one buyer, one seller, and a two-unit double auction to perform validation experiments.
 We model the seller to follow its NE strategy and train the agent (buyer) against it.